PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab2_CreatingVisualsDAXPowerBI.md

 Tip: Thursday's independent study day material focused on creating visualizations.
 Want a refresher of the different visuals that are available in Power BI?
 Read Microsoft's <a href="( https://docs.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-types-for-reports-and-q-and-a">Visualization types in Power BI</a> article.
 </div>

+__3a__ Load your dashboard .pbix file in Power BI.

-__3a__ Apply the knowledge you have gained, through completing the Microsoft tutorial modules and lab exercises, on the youth care dataset.
+__3b__ Apply the knowledge you have gained, through completing the Microsoft tutorial modules and lab exercises, on the youth care dataset.

 ***